 This is a simple recipe for making air fryer hamburgers.
 Cooking the burgers in an air fryer means they are super quick and easy to make.
 And they are so tasty the whole family will love them!

-Quite a lot of fat will often drain out of the hamburger patties when air frying.
+Depending on what beef you use you may find that quite a lot of fat will often drain out of hamburger patties when air frying.
 Sometimes this can cause white smoke to come from the air fryer.
 This isn’t an issue (other than making your kitchen smoky).
 Just stop the air fryer (noting how much cooking time remains), drain the fat out of the bottom pan, then put the burgers back in to air fry for the remaining time.
 If you are cooking in batches be sure to drain the fat out after each batch.

 What toppings to use